top of page

 1963 – Today

-The Pendletons raised six children on the farm, embracing a life of hobby farming that included sheep, horses, Black Angus cows, chickens, ducks, pigs, geese, and even Irish Wolfhounds and Black Great Danes raised for show.
+The Pendletons raised six children on the farm, embracing a life of hobby farming that included sheep, horses, Black Angus cows, chickens, ducks, pigs, geese, and even Irish Wolfhounds and Great Danes raised for show.
 The farm—known as Bonnie Castle Farms—was a place of constant activity, learning, and connection to the land.

-As the children grew and began leaving for college, Georgia and her husband saw an opportunity to preserve the property while sharing it with others.
+As the children grew and began leaving for college, Georgia and Eric saw an opportunity to preserve the property while sharing it with others.
 In 1991, following their retirement, they opened the home as a bed and breakfast, beginning with three guest rooms.
 By 1996, the B&B had expanded to five fully functioning guest rooms, filling a much-needed gap in lodging for the area—welcoming fishermen, summer vacationers, and long-term guests alike.

 Over the years, Bonnie Castle Farms has hosted family gatherings, baby showers, small weddings, and bachelorette parties, and offers private docking for boats and small watercraft.
-While the demands of the B&B once required stepping back from farm animals, the land returned to agricultural use in 2009, and an apple orchard was planted in 2011, reconnecting the property to its farming roots.
+While the demands of operating the B&B required stepping back from farm animals, the land returned to agricultural use in 2009, and an apple orchard was planted in 2011, reconnecting the property to its farming roots.

 About Us